Lut99/OffsetCalculator/README.md

  - `del <id>`: Deletes the variable with the given identifier.
  - `delall`: Deletes all variables, even 'ans' (resetting it to undefined).
  - `show_vars`: Shows a list of currently loaded variables and their values.
+ - `clear_hist`: Clear the history of the REPL up to that point.
  - `help`: Shows an in-calculator help menu for expressions and commands.
  - `exit`: Exits the REPL.
 Note that for obvious reasons, expressions and commands cannot be mixed.